raxbits/seq_search/README.md

 As N increases lets say from 10 element to 100 element, we have to search all 100 elements.
 This has O(N) complexity.

-We can cut the time for the average case scenario, where the number is somewhere in the middle of the list.
+We can cut the time for the average case scenario (it still stays O(N) however!) , where the number is somewhere in the middle of the list.
 But the worst case scenario , where the element stays at the end of the array (i.e at the last index) stays intact.

 To cut the time for average scenario, we can have the search function return the location once it sees the element we were looking for.